-Each of these vernacular pieces of furniture are gestural in their nature.
-They are totally unique, especially due to the fact that they are created spontaneously by non-designers.
-Each of these objects have a gesture of sorts which is also imparted to the posture of the sitter due to the structure of the furniture.
-The shape of these objects induce behaviours and gestures (such a rocking and sitting sideways), which has been taken forward to create new gestures.
-One example of my intervention is a stool which forces the user to put one of their feet up, in a gesture that is a common site in India.
+These vernacular pieces of furniture are gestural in nature — which is also imparted to the posture of the sitter due to the structure of the object.
+They induce behaviours and gestures (such a rocking and sitting sideways), which has been taken forward to create new gestures.
+One example of my intervention is a stool which forces the user to put one of their feet up, in a gesture that is a common site in India — that of an auto rickshaw driver using his left foot to push a non-powered cart (see image at bottom).

 The title of this work, Construct/Deconstruct/Construct refers to the cycle of reusing materials from previously functional furniture to construct new pieces of furniture, which eventually are deconstructed or even reconstructed, to make new pieces.
 Metaphorically it addresses the notion of the process of the design intervention: observation/collection of objects, deconstructing those objects, and then making the design intervention